IRS Levy on Rental Income – What Landlords in California Need to Know

 What Triggers This Type of Levy?

-If the IRS can’t get payment from your bank accounts, they will go after income streams like rent.
+If the IRS can’t get payment from your accounts, they will go after income streams like rent.
+Some taxpayers even report situations like IRS seized my bank account, which shows how serious enforcement can become.

 Can Tenants Be Forced to Comply?